Lagrangian Floer theory for trivalent graphs and homological mirror symmetry for curves: Abstract

 \section{Abstract}

 Mirror symmetry for higher genus curves is usually formulated and studied in terms of Landau-Ginzburg models; however the critical locus of the superpotential is arguably of greater intrinsic relevance to mirror symmetry than the whole Landau-Ginzburg model.
 Accordingly, we propose a new approach to the A-model of the mirror, viewed as a trivalent configuration of rational curves together with some extra data at the nodal points.
 In this context, we introduce a version of Lagrangian Floer theory and the Fukaya category for trivalent graphs, and show that homological mirror symmetry holds, namely, that the Fukaya category of a trivalent configuration of rational curves is equivalent to the derived category of a non-Archimedean generalized Tate curve.
+To illustrate the concrete nature of this equivalence, we show how explicit formulas for theta functions and for the canonical map of the curve arise naturally under mirror symmetry.

 \vfil